Executive Vice President & Provost, Miami Dade College

 In recognition of her role and voice in higher education in Florida, she was recently selected as a 2019 Miami Herald Influencer.
 She was named one of South Florida’s influential business women by South Florida Business Journal in 2018.
 In 2017, she was also named the In the Company of Women Outstanding Woman in Education Honoree by the Miami-Dade Commission for Women of Miami-Dade Parks.

-Dr. Rodicio holds a Bachelor of Science degree in chemistry from Barry University, and a Doctor of Philosophy degree in chemistry from Louisiana State University.
+Dr. Rodicio holds a Bachelor of Science degree in chemistry from Barry University and a Doctor of Philosophy degree in chemistry from Louisiana State University.
 She serves as an advisor to the Bill & Melinda Gates Foundation’s Postsecondary Scaling Partners group and the Lumina Quality Credentials Task Force.
 She is a member of the American Chemical Society; a past president of the Association for General and Liberal Studies; and a current member of the Executive Committee of the Board of Directors for the Association of American Colleges and Universities.
-Outside of her professional work, Dr. Rodicio is married and is the mother of five children and is an accomplished baker.
+Outside of her professional work, Dr. Rodicio is married, is the mother of five children, and is an accomplished baker.